FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 Let's build and deploy the web front end for the health app.

-1.From the file explorer, open the Dockerfile which contains the hints to complete the docker commands to build and push images.

-2. Dockerfile incorporates a more advanced strategy called multi-stage builds, so feel free to read more about that [here](https://docs.docker.com/develop/develop-images/multistage-build/).
+Dockerfile incorporates a more advanced strategy called multi-stage builds, so feel free to read more about that [here](https://docs.docker.com/develop/develop-images/multistage-build/)

-Complete the Dockerfile with the necessary Docker commands to build and push your image.
+1. Open the Dockerfile from its last saved or downloaded location in File Explorer.
 The path to this file is `patient-ui/Dockerfile`.

+2. Complete the Dockerfile with the necessary Docker commands to build and push your image.

 <details>
-<summary>Hint!</summary>
+<summary>Tip!</summary>
 The FROM instruction initializes a new build stage and specifies the base image that subsequent instructions will build upon.<br>
 The COPY command enables us to copy files to our image. <br>
 The COPY command enables us to copy files to our image. <br>